wpeebles/G.pt/README.md

 > [Jitendra Malik](http://people.eecs.berkeley.edu/~malik/)
 > <br>University of California, Berkeley<br>

-Our generative models, G.pt, are conditioned on a starting parameter vector, a starting loss/error/return and a _prompted_ loss/error/return.
+Our generative models are conditioned on a starting parameter vector, a starting loss/error/return and a _prompted_ loss/error/return.
 With these inputs, we can sample an updated parameter vector that ideally achieves the prompt.
+We call our model G.pt (G and .pt refer to generative models and checkpoint extensions, respectively).
 The core of G.pt is a transformer model that operates over sequences of parameters from the input neural network parameters.
 Similar to ViTs, G.pt leverages very few domain-specific inductive biases (only in tokenization and data augmentation).
 The transformer is trained as a diffusion model directly in parameter space.
 After training, G.pt can optimize neural networks from random initialization in one step by prompting for a small loss/error or high return.
+In this paper, we introduce G.pt models for optimizing MNIST MLPs, CIFAR-10 CNNs and Cartpole Gaussian MLPs.

 This repository contains: